 Did you thank Windows 10 and Microsoft for watching you?
 After much negative criticism, from individuals and from various regulators around the world, for excessive efforts to collect data through Windows 10 telemetry, Microsoft proudly said that it received "positive" feedback on changes in privacy released with the Windows 10 Creators operating system update.

-These changes, which were released by Microsoft on Windows 10 in recent months, include an online privacy checklist with more detailed site, speech recognition, diagnosis, tips and recommendations and related ads.
+These changes, which were released by Microsoft on Windows 10 in recent months, they include a privacy control panel at Internet με πιο λεπτομερείς ελέγχους για την τοποθεσία, την recognition speech, diagnosis, advice and recommendations and related advertisements.

-These changes carried out under the supervision of European data protection authorities, in the context of the annual investigation of the French National Data Protection Commission (CNIL) of France, which found "excessive data collection" from Windows 10 and monitoring browser data without user consent.
+These changes were carried out under the supervision of the European data protection authorities, within the framework of the annual researchof France's National Commission for Data Protection (CNIL) which found "excessive data collection" by Windows 10 and the tracking of browser data without users' consent.

-Η CNIL, sent its official notice to Microsoft in June, noting that the company had managed to halve the volume of telemetry data collected by Windows for a better diagnosis of operating systems.
+Η CNIL, in June, sent its formal notice to Microsoft, noting that the company had managed to halve the amount of telemetry data collected by Windows, for a better diagnosis operation of systems.

 CNIL said the company had begun providing "clear and accurate information" about web tracking and ad personalization.